 The Phoenix Project and Project Moo – “Our Cow in Ecuador”

 Led by member Daphne, Guildford and District Soroptimists were delighted to forward funds to the Phoenix Project in Ecuador (thephoenixprojects.org/countries/ecuador).
 The Phoenix Project provides education for school children, by employing local teachers to assist local economies and by feeding the children whilst at school.
 They also provide classroom support.
 The funds we provided were used within Project Moo for the purchase of a cow.
 The milk from the cow is used to provide an income for the purchase of school materials.
 We were very pleased to support this project which links closely to the Soroptimist goal to increase access to education and leadership for women and girls.

 Working with Your Sanctuary, Surrey – ongoing

 In recognition of International Womens’ Day 2014, Guildford Club decided to support one of the refuges run by Your Sanctuary in Surrey.
 Items donated included curtains, blankets, duvets and bedding, crockery and kitchen utensils.
 The items were delivered and hopefully, helped make a difference to the lives of women and children either whilst they are at the refuge or when they are in the process of leaving it.

-Eight further ad-hoc donations of bedding, crockery, curtains etc have been made since March 2014, most recently in October 2015.
+Since that time, numerous further ad-hoc donations of bedding, crockery, curtains etc have been made.
 In addition, beds and other furniture were provided to enable a former resident and her son to furnish their new home.